-- There are a bunch of wedding photos you’ve seen online that you’d like to re-create.
+- There are a TON of wedding photos you’ve seen online that you’d like to re-create.

-- Having beautifully set up photos of your dress, rings, invitation suite, and other accessories is more important to you than having photos of what’s actually going on at your wedding.
+- Having beautifully set up photos of your dress, rings, invitation suite, and other accessories is more important to you than having photos of real moments.

 I recommend asking a potential wedding photographer for examples of REAL wedding galleries they’ve delivered.
 This way you can get a feel for what to expect when you receive your own photos.